An accessible website complies with legislation and gets better results on Google. And is useful to everyone.

 Nova Scotia Accessibility Act

 This act was passed into law in 2017, but portions of it are still under development.
 Nova Scotia is taking a “lead by example” approach by making all government websites compliant with WCAG standards.
 They differ from other provinces by applying a timetable for compliance that’s dependent upon the requirements of each of the 12 WCAG standards.
 The penalty for failure to comply is a fine that could reach as high as $250,000.

 - US Legislation

 Google is committed to making the world a better place for people with disabilities.
-They have made it clear: Websites that give users a better experience will be more visible in search results.
-An accessible site ranks higher on Google.
+They have made it clear: websites that give users a better experience will rank higher in search results.
+An accessible site gets better results in a Google search.

-We can audit your site and recommend ways to meet the WCAG 2.0 AA requirements.
+We can audit your site and recommend ways to meet the WCAG 2.1 Level AA requirements.

-The good news is that making your website accessible is often inexpensive.
-We can provide you with an accessibility audit, followed by recommendations.
+The good news is that making your website accessible may not require a complete rebuild.
+We can provide you with an accessibility audit and remediation recommendations.